rayhea/GTAVMACROS/readme.md

 | Background                                             | Green Triangles |
 | <ins>**In Discord User Settings >> Game Overlay**</ins>|                 |
 |Toggle Overlay Lock                                     | Numpad Dot      |

-> Note :- Weapon Wheel is still Tab while Script is running but it is necessary to remove Shift + Tab weapon swap lag while quickly selecting from weapon wheel.

 ## To Run
  Double click on GTAVMACROS.ahk to run the Script.